 Starting as an enumerator with the Monitoring and Evaluation team in 2011 when she was fresh out of college, Irene Khatiala, with the Internal Audit team, is one of our longest-serving colleagues who carries with her valuable institutional knowledge.
-In this piece, she speaks about her job and experience as a woman in Finance, the highs and lows of her role, and what excites her about the future.

 How do you introduce yourself?